Modurail/Publications/Operations/2022/Dispatching.md

   * *have explicit authority* to safely move (or remove) *'orphan'* cars, engines and entire consists from the yards,

-   * ensure the setup tables remain clear,be responsible to keep them clear and may safely move anything which is not being used for *active* setup or take off,
+   * ensure the setup tables remain clear, be responsible to keep them clear and may safely move anything which is not being used for *active* setup or take off,

   * communicate with the Dispatcher to efficiently hand off block grant requests.